insidecash/vk-phishing/README.md

 # VK Phishing

 This tool is ONLY FOR testing.
-Author is not responsible for all stolen accounts by this tools.
+Author is not responsible for anything you do with this tool.

 ## Installation

-0. Install [node js and npm](https://nodejs.org/en/download/) if not installed yet
+Install [node js and npm](https://nodejs.org/en/download/) if not installed yet

 1. Go to [Releases](https://github.com/xxhax-team/vk-phishing/releases)

-1. Download the latest
+2. Download the latest

-1. Unzip it into the folder
+3. Unzip it into the folder

-1. Open this folder in terminal/cmd
+4. Open this folder in terminal/cmd

-1. Execute following commands in the terminal:
+5. Execute following commands in the terminal:

 ```bash
 # Install dependencies and make build